-Air traffic control: Flights to and from NI and Ireland face disruption
+Air traffic control: Flights to and from NI and Republic disrupted

 Belfast City and International Airports said on Monday that cancellations and delays were "out of our control".

-Dublin Airport told BBC News NI flights had been "delayed and cancelled".
+Dublin Airport said flights had been delayed and cancelled.

-National Air Traffic Services (NATS) said it was "experiencing a technical issue" and had "applied traffic flow restrictions to maintain safety".
+National Air Traffic Services (NATS) said it was "experiencing a technical issue" and it had "applied traffic flow restrictions to maintain safety".

-"Engineers are working to find and the fix the fault.
-We apologise for any inconvenience this may cause," NATS, which is the main air traffic control provider in the UK, said.
+The main air traffic control provider in the UK added: "Engineers are working to find and the fix the fault.
+We apologise for any inconvenience this may cause."

+Ebonie McGregor-King, from Londonderry, told BBC Radio Foyle her flight to Belfast International is currently stuck on the tarmac at Alicante Airport.

 Amid reported delays to flights across the UK, Belfast City and International Airports advised passengers to keep checking the status of their flight before travelling to the airport.